charliepark/css_reset_tmbundle/README.md

 # TextMate bundle for Eric Meyers's CSS Reset

 To install, just download and unpack the Zip file found at [http://github.com/downloads/charliepark/css_reset_tmbundle/CSS%20Reset%20for%20TextMate.zip](http://github.com/downloads/charliepark/css_reset_tmbundle/CSS%20Reset%20for%20TextMate.zip).
 Inside, you'll find four TextMate snippets.
-Just dounle-click on each one of them, and they should be added automatically to your TextMate Bundles list.
+Just double-click on each one of them, and they should be added automatically to your TextMate Bundles list.

 Below are the four snippets and their tab-autocomplete shortcut codes.